-Historically, getting customers from point A to point B in their journeys was good enough, and that’s all marketers had to worry about.
+Getting customers from point A to point B in their journeys used to be good enough — it was all marketers had to worry about.
 But with the saturation of competitors in every industry, a finite, two-part journey simply doesn’t cut it anymore.

-Today’s tech-savvy customer has higher expectations — they want you to not only foresee the relevant services and products they need, but to also consistently serve them those things at the optimal time, in a non-intrusive way.
-So how do you deliver on exactly what your customers need, without wasting resources in the process?
+Today’s customers have higher expectations — they want you to not only foresee the relevant services and products they need, but to also consistently serve them those things at the optimal time and in a non-intrusive way.
+So how do you deliver exactly what your customers need without wasting resources in the process?

-Your customers give their data to you willingly, so why not use that to your advantage?
-Customer data is the most accurate baseline for customers - before you try to find more customers, focus on your existing ones first.
-By starting with what you already have, you can gain deeper insight into the specifics of what your customers want, not what their lookalikes want.
-You can even exclude existing customers from your acquisition campaigns to kill two birds with one stone: differentiate between prospects and existing customers, while saving on marketing spend.
+By starting with what you already have, you can gain deeper insights into the specifics of what your customers want, rather than what their lookalikes want.
+You can even exclude existing customers from your acquisition campaigns to kill two birds with one stone.
+This allows you to differentiate between prospects and existing customers while simultaneously saving on marketing spend.

 First-party data has a tendency to get trapped in business silos, making it difficult for data-driven marketers to access and activate it in order to maximize value.
 With the right tools, however, you can gain access to your owned data and unify it with other data sources.